OhCanada1867/osu-Auto/README.md

 # osu!Auto

+[QUICK DISCLAIMER: THIS IS NOT A HACK OR FOR REPLAYS]

 This is just a random project I've been working on for fun to teach myself how to code so please don't expect much.
 > Like literally don't I can make things work but it's held together with duct tape and prayers so most of it is buggy.